Congestion Management Overview

 CBWFQ Bandwidth Allocation

 The sum of all bandwidth allocation on an interface cannot exceed 75 percent of the total available interface bandwidth.
 The remaining 25 percent is used for other overhead, including Layer 2 overhead, routing traffic, and best-effort traffic.
 Bandwidth for the CBWFQ class-default class, for instance, is taken from the remaining 25 percent.
-However, under aggressive circumstances in which you want to configure more than 75 percent of the interface bandwidth to classes, you can override the 75 percent maximum sum allocated to all classes or flows.
+However, under aggressive circumstances in which you want to configure more than 75 percent of the interface bandwidth to classes, you can override the 75 percent maximum sum allocated to all classes or flows using the max-reserved-bandwidth command.
 If you want to override the default 75 percent, exercise caution and ensure that you allow enough remaining bandwidth to support best-effort and control traffic, and Layer 2 overhead.